mappingtools/mappingtools.github.io/docs/01-mapping-tools/02-installation.md

 ### Wine (Linux) {#wine}

 You can successfully run Mapping Tools on different operating systems with Wine.
-Most features will work correctly except memory reading and Geometry Dashboard.
-I recommend disabling Editor Reader in the Preferences, so Mapping Tools will not attempt memory reading every time it does something.
+Most features will work correctly, but memory reading and Geometry Dashboard need some extra consideration.
+In order to get memory reading to work, you need to install Mapping Tools into the osu!
+Wine prefix and run it with the same Wine binary.
+You also need to open osu! before opening Mapping Tools.
+If you can not get it to work, I recommend disabling Editor Reader in the Preferences, so Mapping Tools will not attempt memory reading every time it does something.

+#### Install script (Recommended)

+Use [this install script](https://gist.github.com/night-mareLuna/52c21dabd35d7cd359f9c52b471f0a8f) to automatically install Mapping Tools into your osu!
+Wine prefix.
+It will install any dependencies and memory reading should work too.
+This has been tested with [osu-winello](https://github.com/NelloKudo/osu-winello).

+1. Download `install-mappingtools.sh` from the [GitHub gist](https://gist.github.com/night-mareLuna/52c21dabd35d7cd359f9c52b471f0a8f).
+2. Start your osu! client.
+3. Run: `chmod +x ./install-mappingtools.sh`
+4. Run: `./install-mappingtools.sh --install`

+#### Manual install

 1. Install [WineHQ](https://www.winehq.org/).
 Follow the installation instructions for your operating system.
 2. If you are using an Arch Linux distro, then you need to install GDI+ using Winetricks.